 Dr. Frederick Bayani Mabalot is a Filipino-American composer and choral conductor from Southern California currently based in Washington state.
 He holds a Doctor of Musical Arts degree in Choral Conducting from the University of Washington School of Music in Seattle.
 His doctoral dissertation entitled "A Path to Song: The Incorporation of Aboriginal and Environmental Influences in 20th and 21st Century Australian Choral Music" explores the diversity and unique characteristics and elements found in Australian choral music.
 It also examines the devastatingly traumatic impact of Australia’s colonial history on generations of Aboriginal people and Aboriginal societies and how this generational trauma manifested and continues to manifest in varying degrees and forms in Australian choral music.
 With this comes the issue of cultural appropriation and identifying a path towards respectful cultural referencing and respectful ways to engage with Indigenous influences in choral music and performance while honoring Indigenous communities who are indeed the sole and original custodians of their artistic, cultural, and musical heritage.
 During his two year residency at UW, Dr. Mabalot taught Glee Choir, Recital Choir, and Chamber Singers.
 He studied under the guidance and supervision of Dr. Geoffrey Boers and Dr. Giselle Wyers; who was also the Chair of his Doctoral Supervisory Committee.
 Service, empathy, transformative connection, and celebrating diversity and the power and resilience of the human spirit through music are at the very core of his teaching and performance style and approach.
 He passionately believes in the power of music to heal and transform the way we feel and perceive ourselves, the world, and our individual and collective spirituality helping us recognize the humanity and divinity in one another.

 Dr. Mabalot completed initial composition studies at Sydney Conservatorium of Music in Australia where he graduated with First Class Honours.
 At Sydney Conservatorium, he studied composition with Dr. Michael Smetanin, Dr. Matthew Hindson, and Dr. Paul Stanhope.
 In addition to composition, he studied voice with soprano Anke Höppner and was mentored in choral conducting by Dr. Neil McEwan who also became a foremost advocate of his choral music.
 In Sydney, he sang with the highly acclaimed Sydney Chamber Choir and the Choir of Christ Church Saint Laurence where he was given opportunities as a tenor soloist in concerts and liturgies, and as assistant conductor in McEwan's absence.
 In addition, he sang with the Conservatorium Large and Chamber choirs and served as choir manager assisting McEwan with rehearsals, performances, international tours, and other choral events on and off campus.
 He was also featured as a tenor soloist in some of the Conservatorium Choirs' concerts.
 Furthermore, McEwan commissioned him to compose new works for the Conservatorium Choirs which were performed in Australia and all over Europe and were broadcasted by the Australian Broadcasting Corporation's Classical radio station.
 During his time in Sydney, his various compositions were performed in the recital and concert halls of the Conservatorium and at Sydney Opera House.
-He is immensely grateful for the lifelong friends and connections he has made during his time in Australia.
+He is immensely grateful for the lifelong friendships and connections he has made during his time in Australia.

 Dr. Mabalot completed graduate studies in composition at the Royal Danish Academy of Music in Copenhagen with internationally renowned Danish composers Hans Abrahamsen, Niels Rosing-Schow, and Jeppe Just Christensen as his teachers.
 He continued classical voice study with Helene Gjerris and Jan Lund and conducting with Maestro Jørgen Fuglebaek.
 In Copenhagen, he conducted the Royal Danish Academy of Music Voices and Coro Latino Copenhagen, and sang with RDAM's Chamber Choir whose membership was exclusive to undergraduate and graduate voice majors.
 While living in Copenhagen, his various compositions were performed in Copenhagen's PULSAR Contemporary Music Festival, and were performed by ensembles such as the Paris based Ensemble Alternance, Espjerg Ensemble, RDAM Sinfonietta, RDAM Symphony, RDAM Voices, and Tourdion Chamber Choir.
 He continues to engage in artistic collaborations and performance projects with former colleagues from the Royal Academy and treasures the lifelong bonds and friendships he has made with some of the most talented and emerging artist musicians in Scandinavia.